Canadian Chinese cuisine: Culture

 Josephine Smart, a professor from the University of Calgary, has written on the evolution of Canadian Chinese cuisine.
 Her papers have examined the dynamics of localization and "authenticization" of Chinese food in Canada, and its implications for ethnic relations and the culture of consumption.

 Chinese restaurants generally use either one of the romanization systems for Cantonese or an ad hoc romanization rather than the Pinyin romanization of Mandarin Chinese with which non-Chinese people are now most familiar.

 Foam take-out containers are commonly used by Canadian Chinese restaurants for take-out, although some restaurants use special plastic containers.
-Aluminum pan pie dishes were previously used until the late 1990s, when they fell out of favour due to high costs and environmental concerns.
-Use of the oyster pail is significantly less common in Canadian Chinese restaurants compared to Chinese American restaurants.
+Aluminum pan pie dishes were previously used until the late 1990s, but fell out of favour due to high costs and environmental concerns.
+The oyster pail is used but not common.

 Although the Canadian version of westernized Chinese cuisine is very similar to that found in the United States, there are a few distinctive regional dishes: